Mount of Olives cemetery

 Eliezer Ben-Yehuda was a pioneer of Hebrew speech and a researcher of the Hebrew language.
 He initiated the process of the complete return of the Jewish people to Hebrew speaking and is known as the reviver of the Hebrew language.
 Ben-Yehuda worked to spread his ideas through his newspapers, founded the Hebrew Language Committee, and compiled his large dictionary of Hebrew, in which he invented numerous new Hebrew words.

-It is highly recommended to visit the cemetery with a guided tour, which will give you a chance to hear some of the incredible stories of the cemetery and learn about the fascinating people who are buried here.
-Otherwise, it is also possible to walk here freely and see the impressive site on your own.
+We highly recommend visiting the cemetery with a guided tour to hear incredible stories and learn about the fascinating people buried here.
+You can also explore the impressive site on your own.

-If one of your relatives is buried here, and you wish to find the grave, the Mount of Olives information center can provide you with an escort service to the grave.
+If you wish to find a relative’s grave, the Mount of Olives information center can provide an escort service.

 Opening hours